Lecture XXXIX (Nr. 0523)

 Transcript

 ments is something which is given to us from outside, but each of them expresses the true structure of man in himself and in relation to the others..
-There are many consequences which we will discuss next time, with respect to the CONCRETENESS of the law, but I don't go into this in this moment.
-They all are our essential being put against us, as commandment, as that which b.
-It is not only a GOD, who has not power to command anything which is not corresponding to our nature---if He did, and had the power to destroy us, alright!: He might, but He wouldn't really
+There are many consequences which we will discuss next time, with respect to the CONCRETENESS of the f, but I don't go into this in this moment.
+They all are our essential being put against us, as commandment, as that which g.
+It is not only a h, who has not power to command anything which is not corresponding to our nature---if He did, and had the power to destroy us, alright!: He might, but He wouldn't really